Fact Sheets And Publications

 The pH scale ranges from 0 to 14; a pH value of 7 is considered neutral, while pH values less than 7 are acidic, and pH values greater than 7 are alkaline.
 The pH values of soil usually range from pH 4.0 to pH 8.0; higher or lower pH values are very rare and are normally found only in severely disturbed soils or in soils that have been amended with some type of acidic or alkaline material.

-Delaware soils tend to be slightly to moderately acidic due to the nature of the parent materials from which the soils formed.
-In addition, natural weathering processes in humid areas such as Delaware leach base cations (e.g., Ca, Mg) from the topsoil, leaving acidic cations, particularly aluminum (Al), as the dominant exchangeable cation.
+Delaware soils tend to be slightly to moderately acidic due to the nature of the parent materials from which the soils are formed.
+In addition, natural weathering processes in humid areas like Delaware leach base cations (e.g., Ca, Mg) from the topsoil, leaving acidic cations, particularly aluminum (Al), as the dominant exchangeable cation.
 Soil acidification also occurs due to organic matter decomposition (e.g., crop residues, manures, sludges), the use of fertilizers containing ammonium (e.g., ammonium sulfate, monoammonium phosphate, diammonium phosphate), or atmospheric deposition (e.g., acid rain, mist, solid particles).
 Management problems associated with acid soils include:

 • Increased aluminum (Al) or manganese (Mn) plant toxicity

-• Reduced plant availability of macronutrients including phosphorus (P), calcium (Ca), or magnesium (Mg)
+• Reduced plant availability of macronutrients, including phosphorus (P), calcium (Ca), or magnesium (Mg)

 • Reduced microbial populations and activity

-• Increased bioavailability of hazardous trace elements including cadmium (Cd), nickel (Ni), and lead (Pb)
+• Increased bioavailability of hazardous trace elements, including cadmium (Cd), nickel (Ni), and lead (Pb)

 • Reduced pesticide efficiency

 Soils that are too alkaline for plant growth are very rare in Delaware due to the factors described previously.
 Alkaline soils are mainly found in arid regions where the leaching of basic cations is greatly reduced.
 If excessively alkaline soil conditions are encountered in Delaware, it is likely the result of over-liming soils.
-Over-liming is usually caused by improper calibration of lime application equipment but can also occur if lime applications were not based on results of an appropriate lime requirement test.
+Over-liming is usually caused by improper calibration of lime application equipment but can also occur if lime applications were not based on the results of an appropriate lime requirement test.
 Management problems associated with alkaline soils include:

-• Reduced bioavailability of micronutrients including copper (Cu), iron (Fe), manganese (Mn), or zinc (Zn)
+• Reduced bioavailability of micronutrients, including copper (Cu), iron (Fe), manganese (Mn), or zinc (Zn)

-• Increased volatilization of surface applied ammonium fertilizers
+• Increased volatilization of surface-applied ammonium fertilizers

 • Reduced availability of phosphorus (P)